 Jenny Chandler discovered her love of Mediterranean food whilst living in Barcelona as part of her university degree course.
 She went on to train at Leith's School of Food and Wine before embarking upon a decade of cooking and travel.

-Jenny spent many years as a chef on an Italian owned yacht and during this time lived in Spain, Italy and France and travelled extensively in the Mediterranean, Caribbean, Pacific and Indian Oceans.
+Jenny spent 5 years as a chef on an Italian yacht and during this time lived in Spain, Italy and France and travelled extensively in the Mediterranean, Caribbean, Pacific and Indian Oceans.
 Later, her time in Australia and America included spells preparing Director's lunches, catering, working in restaurants and feeding large families on their holidays.
 This has given Jenny an opportunity to gather recipes, techniques and experiences from all over the world.

 Growing up in a small town in Fife, William Curley discovered a passion for gastronomy.
 He trained at Gleneagles Hotel in Perthshire and then worked at many Michelin-starred establishments with the most respected chefs in the business, including Marc Meneau at L’Esperance in France, Pierre Koffmann at La Tante Claire, Raymond Blanc at Le Manoir aux Quat’ Saisons and Marco Pierre White at The Oak Room.
 At just 27 years old, William then became the youngest Chef Patissier at The Savoy where he met his wife Suzue.